WHO AM I…

 I lasted less than a week.

 I left London to turn a derelict warehouse in Somerset into a creative hub but my heart called me back to East London, & yes, another warehouse.
-I sang, performed, exhibited & created work at home & abroad: Brooklyn, Delhi, Kathmandu, Mexico City, Istanbul, Mumbai, Austin, Budapest…
+I sang, performed, exhibited & created art at home & abroad: Brooklyn, Delhi, Kathmandu, Mexico City, Istanbul, Mumbai, Austin, Budapest…

 My first solo play won a John Thaw Award, so, yet again I became a student, this time at RADA.
 During lockdown, there was nowhere to run… I finished my Masters in Text & Performance in 2021 with a distinction.
+I then started a PhD at The Royal College of Art & now I am based at The Innovation Lab at The Royal College of Art.

 My summers are still sacred but now spent running wild, wandering, wishing, writing, wondering & walking in the West Country.